Police, Crime and Victims' Plan 2018-2021

 The Plan sets out the PCVC's vision, “County Durham and Darlington are areas where all communities are safe, victims and vulnerable people feel supported, crime and reoffending are low, and people have confidence in policing and the criminal justice system’.

 The plan is a refreshed version of the previous plan.
 It introduces four ‘outcomes’, replacing the three ‘aims’ in the previous plan.

 - Communities are safe and crime is reduced

 - Reoffending is reduced and rehabilitation is improved

-- to inspire confidence in the police and criminal justice system,
+- People have confidence in the police and the criminal justice system

-For a hard copy of the Plan, or to receive this in large print, please contact us, either by email at: email@example.com or call: 0191 375 2001
+If you would like a hard copy hard copy of the Plan, or to receive it in large print, please contact us, either by email at: email@example.com or call: 0191 375 2001

 Monitoring the Plan

 The PCVC holds monthly 'Executive Board' meetings with the Chief Constable and their team.
 This is so that the PCVC can monitor police performance and ask the questions needed to evaluate performance against the objectives set in the Police, Crime and Victims' Plan.